Consteval Specifier In C++ - C++ Programming Tutorial

 Example 1:

-Let us take an example to illustrate the Consteval function in C++.
+Let's consider a scenario to demonstrate the Consteval function in C++.

 Example